 - Scenario 4: Investigators may submit a request to obtain a list of potential participants through the Consent to Contact Initiative.
 This initiative allows investigators to receive a list of patients meeting specific inclusion/exclusion criteria that have already agreed to be contacted should they qualify for any research studies at the University of Miami.
 Information about using Consent to Contact for recruitment must be included in the study protocol.
 Additionally, the approved Consent to Contact Script along with the screening questions to be asked during the phone calls must be submitted.
 For more information, please visit CTSI’s Consent to Contact page and the HSRO’s Consent to Contact page.

 Also remember that any disclosures made pursuant to an IRB-granted Waiver of HIPAA Authorization requires accounting for disclosure.
 The HIPAA Accounting for Disclosures form must be prepared and submitted to the Office of Privacy & Data Security to record disclosures for each disclosure of patient information made under a waiver of authorization.
 For specific instructions on how to account for disclosures, including multiple disclosures for a single study, please contact the Privacy Office.

-For further information please contact the Office of Privacy and Data Security at 305-243-5000 or at email@example.com.
+For further information please contact the UHealth Privacy Office at 305-243-5000 or at firstname.lastname@example.org.
 For questions regarding IRB submissions, contact the Human Subject Research Office at 305-243-3195.
-For technical assistance with UChart, contact the UHealth Help Desk at 305-243-5999 or firstname.lastname@example.org.
+For technical assistance with UChart, contact the UHealth Help Desk at 305-243-5999 or email@example.com.